CassioML/cassio-website/docs/frameworks/langchain/prompt-templates-feast-setup.md

 The following example shows how to connect your prompt templates with the Feast feature store with minimal boilerplate.

-!!! info Feast and Cassandra
+!!! info "Feast and Cassandra"

     Feast can admit several database technologies as its storage layer, one of which being Cassandra.